MicrosoftDocs/dynamics-365-fraud-protection/content/faq/legal-faq.md

 For information about Microsoft's new European Union (EU) privacy campaign (Schrems II) and commitments, see [New steps to defend your data](https://blogs.microsoft.com/on-the-issues/2020/11/19/defending-your-data-edpb-gdpr/).

-For information about Fraud Protection and Microsoft's EU Data Boundary commitment, refer to the [European Data Boundary Descriptions](../edbd.md) article.
+For information about Fraud Protection and Microsoft's EU Data Boundary commitment, refer to the [EU Data Boundary exceptions for Fraud Protection](../edbd.md) article.

 For information about how Microsoft handles government requests, see the [US National Security Order Report](https://www.microsoft.com/corporate-responsibility/us-national-security-orders-report?activetab=pivot_1%3aprimaryr2) and the [Law Enforcement Requests Report](https://www.microsoft.com/corporate-responsibility/law-enforcement-requests-report).